scraggo/bookmarks-programming/python-bookmarks/books-courses-python.md

  * Lean Python - Learn Just Enough Python to Build Useful Tools - 1st Edition (2016) | Python (Programming Language) | Variable (Computer Science) - [https://www.scribd.com/document/337445179/Lean-Python-Learn-Just-Enough-Python-to-Build-Useful-Tools-1st-Edition-2016](https://www.scribd.com/document/337445179/Lean-Python-Learn-Just-Enough-Python-to-Build-Useful-Tools-1st-Edition-2016) - Python for beginners

- * Book Review – Automate the Boring Stuff with Python by Al Sweigart - [https://www.alexkras.com/review-automate-the-boring-stuff-with-python-by-al-sweigart/](https://www.alexkras.com/review-automate-the-boring-stuff-with-python-by-al-sweigart/) - I am new to Python, and I wanted to read an easy book, that would give me a hight level overview of the language and what I can do with it.
-Automate the Boring Stuff with Python by Al Sweigart was …

  * Code Like a Pythonista: Idiomatic Python - [http://python.net/~goodger/projects/pycon/2007/idiomatic/handout.html](http://python.net/~goodger/projects/pycon/2007/idiomatic/handout.html) - Code Like a Pythonista: Idiomatic Python Contents The Zen of Python - In this interactive tutorial, we'll cover many essential Python idioms and techniques in depth, adding immediately useful tools to your belt.
 (Free to save as text or HTML)

  * Dive Into Python 3 - [http://www.diveintopython3.net/](http://www.diveintopython3.net/) - A great intermediate resource in HTML and PDF.

- * Non-Programmer's Tutorial for Python 3 - Wikibooks, open books for an open world - [https://en.wikibooks.org/wiki/Non-Programmer%27s_Tutorial_for_Python_3](https://en.wikibooks.org/wiki/Non-Programmer%27s_Tutorial_for_Python_3) -

  * [Learn 90% of Python in 90 Minutes](https://www.slideshare.net/mobile/MattHarrison4/learn-90)